 Lightly dip each stem into the rooting hormone.
 I’ve always dipped my cuttings right into the bottle of hormone powder, but you can shake some of the hormone onto a flat surface if you prefer.
 You don’t need to coat the entire leaf stem in hormone powder, as long as about half of the length of the stem gets a fine coating.

-You don’t need much, only a fine coating.
+You don’t need much, only a light coating.
 Carefully tap off the extra powder from the leaf stem.
 Like soy sauce, a little rooting hormone goes a long way.

 Carefully place the stem of each leaf into the rooting medium.
 The blade of the leaf should just touch the surface of the rooting medium.
 The new plant rosettes will form from this area.

-Firm the soil around the stems so that the leaves are upright and in place.
+Firm the medium around the stems so that the leaves are upright and in place.

-Use the plastic plant tags (or whatever support you have chosen) to act as a stand, ensuring the leaces do not collapse into the soil.
+Use the plastic plant tags (or whatever support you have chosen) to act as a stand, ensuring the leaves do not collapse into the soil.